 Of the four properties listed in this UNESCO World Heritage site we can claim reasonable familiarity with two.
 As unabashed lovers of medieval castles that we are, we planned on seeing at least one of the group of castles in Northern Wales as a definite part of our itinerary when we undertook a Welsh journey during our years of living in the UK.

-The castle of Caernarfon is an excellent example of what these monuments are recognized for on the UNESCO list: a well-preserved medieval military edifice which is an integral part of the surrounding fortified town.
+The castle of Caernarfon is an excellent example of what these monuments are recognized for on the UNESCO list: a well-preserved medieval military edifice that is an integral part of the surrounding fortified town.
 Here is a partial view of the castle from one of its own towers.

 Caernarfon is a relatively popular tourist attraction.
 Although the interiors of the castle rooms and keeps are mostly barren, there are several activities in the courtyard demonstrating crafts of the era.
 Here is a video fragment we took on our visit, with the girls participating in the work of rope-making.